ishtms/learn-nodejs-hard-way/Readme.md

 # Learn Node.js by building a backend framework

+The repo for our backend framework- [Velocy](https://github.com/ishtms/velocy)

-You can access the current version of the book in PDF format  (both Light and Dark modes are available) by [clicking here](https://github.com/ishtms/learn-nodejs-hard-way/releases).
+You can access the current version of the book in the [chapters directory](/chapters) or in PDF format  (both Light and Dark modes are available) by [clicking here](https://github.com/ishtms/learn-nodejs-hard-way/releases).
 Note that this version includes the current release of the content, and is not the final version.

+> This is still in a very early stage.
+I started working on this book on 14th Aug 2023.
+It consists of almost an insignificant portion of the total content which it will cover.

-> There’s going to be 0 dependencies for our backend framework, as well as our logging library.
+> There’s going to be 0 dependencies for our [backend framework](https://github.com/ishtms/velocy), as well as our [logging library](https://github.com/ishtms/logtar).
 Everything will be done using vanilla Node.js, the hard-way (the best way to learn).

-> This is still in a very early stage.
-It consists of almost an insignificant portion of the total content which it intends to cover.
-There will also be an pdf version of this to download, as well as a website for the documentation.

 I've found that one of the best ways to get a handle on a new concept is to start from scratch.
 Begin with nothing, and build it up yourself.
 This approach lets you not only learn how it works, but also understand _why_ it works that way.